EISy-as-Py/hardy/doc/index.rst

 - Tensorflow (2.0)
 - Keras Tuner (1.0.0)

-Complete list of dependencies can be found in the :code:'environment' file
+Complete list of dependencies can be found in the :code:`environment` file

 Examples and Documentations!
 =================================